jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 The purpose of granting a limited authority to teach is to enable employers to have access to skills that are in short supply and to enable those with specialist skills but not a teaching qualification to teach.

 ### 366 Limited authority to teach
-(1) Any person may apply to the Education Council, on a form provided by it for the purpose, for a limited authority to teach.
+(1) Any person may apply to the Teaching Council, on a form provided by it for the purpose, for a limited authority to teach.
-(2) The Education Council must grant a limited authority to teach if it considers that the applicant is of a suitable disposition and—
+(2) The Teaching Council must grant a limited authority to teach if it considers that the applicant is of a suitable disposition and—
   (a) the applicant has the skills and experience appropriate to advance the learning of a student or group of students; or (b) the applicant has the skills that are in short supply.
 (3) A person who has previously been authorised may be authorised again, whether before or after the expiry or cancellation of the previous authorisation.